 c.
 The budget shall be submitted with a report which explains how the budget contributes to goals and objectives for the Special Improvement District.
 The budget shall be reasonably itemized and shall include a summary of the categories of cost properly chargeable as follows:

 1. The amount of such costs to be charged against the general funds of the Borough, if any.

-2. The amount of costs to be charged and assessed against properties benefited in the District in proportion to benefits against properties in the District which for the first three years only after the adoption of this Chapter shall not exceed 10% of the property tax (which is based upon combined Municipal, County and school taxes) being paid for each property assessed per Sections 34-4 and 34-5.

-3. The amount of costs, if any, to be specially assessed against properties in the District.
+2. The amount of such costs to be charged against the funds generated by Tourism Fee authorized by § 3-6.6

 d.
 The budget shall be introduced, approved, amended and adopted by resolution passed by not less than a majority of the full membership of the Borough Council.
-The procedure shall be as follows:

-1. Introduction and approval;

-2. Public advertising;

-3. Public hearing;

-4. Amendments and public hearings, if required;

-5. Adoption.

 e.
 The budget shall be introduced in writing at meeting of the Council.
 Approval thereof shall constitute a first reading, which may be by title.
-Mayor and Council, upon approval of the budget, shall fix the time and place for the holding of a public hearing upon the budget.
+Mayor and Council, upon approval of the budget, may in its discretion fix the time and place for the holding of a public hearing upon the budget.

 f.
-The budget shall be advertised after approval.
-The advertisement shall contain a copy of the budget and shall set forth the date, the time and place of the hearing.
-It shall be published at least 10 days prior to the date fixed therefor in the official newspaper of the Borough.

-g.
-No budget shall be adopted until a public hearing has been held thereon and all persons having an interest therein shall have been given an opportunity to present objections.
-The hearing shall be held not less than 28 days after the approval of the budget.

-h.
-The public hearing shall be held at the time and place specified in the advertisement thereof, but may be adjourned from time to time until the hearing is closed.

-i.
-The budget, as advertised, shall be read at the public hearing in full, or it may be read by its title, if:

-1. At least one week prior to the date of the hearing a complete copy of the approved budget, as advertised:

-(a) Shall be posted in a public place where public notices are customarily posted in the municipal building;

-(b) Is made available to each person requesting the same during that week and during the public hearing; and

-2. The Council shall, by resolution pass by not less than a majority of the full membership of the Municipal Council, determine that the budget shall be read by its title and declare that the conditions set forth in this paragraph i have been met.
+No budget shall be adopted unless presented to the Mayor and Council and voted upon in accordance with this Chapter.

 g.
 The Governing Body may adopt the budget by title, without amendments, or may approve amendments, as provided in Section 34-8h, before adoption.